-Have you been interested in exploring a readers workshop model for your language arts block, but feel like you need to understand a little more about it?
-The workshop model keeps the reader and writer in mind, emphasizes choices, and employs more partner and small group learning.
+Have you been interested using a readers workshop model for your language arts block, but feel like you need to understand a little more about it?
+The readers workshop model keeps the reader and writer in mind, emphasizes choices, and employs more partner and small group learning.
 Today, I thought I’d share tips you might use as you begin thinking about ways to improve literacy instruction next year.

-The Readers Workshop Routing
+The Readers Workshop Routine

-Structuring the Reading Block
+Structuring the Readers workshop Block

 As you think about readers workshop, the first step is to set your schedule up for success.
 There needs to be a predictable routine for the students in order for them to carry out their reading plans.
 For reader’s workshop, you’ll need about an hour and a half of time for a class size of approximately 20 students or three reading groups.
 Here’s a sample schedule: